View a map of Chinook Pass

 In an average year, Chinook Pass closes in November and reopens in May.

 What are the closure points?

-Chinook Pass is closed from Morse Creek (five miles east of the summit) to Cayuse Pass.
-The Crystal Mountain Ski Resort can be accessed from the west side (Seattle), but cannot be accessed from the east closure point on SR 410.
+Chinook Pass closes from Morse Creek (five miles east of the summit) to Cayuse Pass.
+When closed, the Crystal Mountain Ski Resort can be accessed from the west side (Seattle), but cannot be accessed from the east closure point on SR 410.

 How can I get information on other mountain passes?